Skip to main content

 Bloqs

-Bloqs was developed in collaboration with Southern Denmark University and aimed to adapt the Danish board game Captivated, designed to reconnect incarcerated individuals with their families, for a UK audience.
-DACRL worked with four BA Product Design students during their industry placement year.
+Bloqs was developed in collaboration with Southern Denmark University, adapting the Danish board game Captivated - designed to reconnect incarcerated individuals with their families - for a UK audience.
+DAC worked with four BA Product Design students during their industry placement year.
 Together with prisoners from HMP Thameside and the staff overseeing the ‘Families First’ programme, the Bloqs game was created.